Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Empirical Results

-As baseline models, we use $k$-nearest neighbors (KNN) for a varying number of neighbors $k \in \{1, 2, ..., 19\}$.
-Before feeding the data into the model, we smooth it by applying a local linear estimator as described in Section \ref{sec:preprocessing}.
+For both datasets, we vary the sample size $N \in \{1000, 2000, 3000, 4000, 5000\}$, while keeping $T=250$ fixed.
+As benchmark models, we use (i) $k$-nearest neighbors (kNN) with a varying number of neighbors $k \in \{1, 2, ..., 19\}$, (ii) an MLP with 3 hidden layers of 10, 20 and 40 neurons and ReLU activation, and (iii) a CNN with 3 convolutional layers of 10, 20 and 20 filters and filter length 15, max pooling layers after the first two convolutional layers and pooling size 3, and finally two dense layers of 40 and 3 neurons with ReLU and softmax activation.
+Before feeding the data into the kNN model, we smooth it by applying a local linear estimator as described in Section \ref{sec:preprocessing}.